-Interns working with American Progress’s Energy Opportunity team have the opportunity to perform extensive research and substantive work contributing to the team’s mission and ongoing projects in clean energy and climate policy.
+Interns working with American Progress’ Energy Opportunity team have the opportunity to perform extensive research and substantive work contributing to the team’s mission and ongoing projects in clean energy and climate policy.

-The Energy Opportunity Program at American Progress has been a leader in shifting debate about climate and energy policy from a primarily environmental issue toward a more comprehensive discussion about our clean energy economy and sustainable economic growth.
-Within this framework, we depend heavily on our interns to support and develop the team’s capacity to contribute effectively to the national climate and energy conversation in several key issue areas.
+The Energy Opportunity team at American Progress has been a leader in shifting debate about climate and energy policy from a primarily environmental issue toward a more comprehensive discussion about the nation’s clean energy economy and sustainable economic growth.
+Within this framework, interns develop the skills and experience to contribute effectively to the national climate and energy conversation in several key issue areas.

 - Writing memos, blog posts, columns, event summaries, and reports

 - Carrying out web-based research on issue areas

 - Rapid-response communications projects

 - Updating fact sheets, talking points, and documents on topics of current pertinence

 - Enhancing the team’s social media presence